emontzkajnl/livability/wp-content/plugins/advanced-ads-tracking/readme.txt

 == Changelog ==

+= 2.8.1 (August 12, 2024) =

+- Fix: address 'undefined index' notice when inserting ads via Gutenberg or shortcode

-= 2.7.0 (February 13, 2024) =
+= 2.8.0 (August 6, 2024) =

 - Improvement: update Slovenian translations
-- Improvement: improve Statistics Column in Ad Overview
-- Improvement: change Google Analytics event names and allow customizing them
-- Improvement: allow sorting ads by clicks, impressions, or CTR
-- Improvement: show preview of image ad in shareable statistics
-- Improvement: add the ad name into individual email report subject
+- Improvement: add a shareable statistic link of each ad to the ad overview page
+- Fix: correct the links to groups on the statistic page
-- Improvement: allow disabling tracking by user roles
+- Fix: allow impression and click tracking with PeepSo Stream placement
-- Fix: show correct statistics for custom periods grouped by week
+- Fix: ensure group filter appears on statistics page with only one group

-Build: 2024-03-5d3a7ccf
+Build: 2024-10-956fc661